Repairing a Broken World: The Jewish Concept of Tikkun Olam

 All throughout the Hebrew Scriptures, the picture of this promised One became clearer and clearer.
 He would be of the tribe of Judah (Gen 49:10), of the line of David (2 Sam 7:12–16), born of a virgin (Is 7:14), a prophet like Moses (Deut 18:15–19), rejected by his people and vindicated by God (Is 53:3, 10-12; Ps 118:22–24).

-He would be born in Bethlehem, but actually divine, pre- existing the world.
+He would be born in Bethlehem, but actually divine, pre-existing the world.
 The prophet Micah foretold,“But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be ruler over Israel, whose origins are from of old, from ancient times” [yamei olam, lit. “days of eternity”] (Mic 5:2).

 He would suffer and die for the sins of the world, broken so that our brokenness could be repaired.
 “By his wounds we are healed.”
 (Is 53:5) John writes of the Messiah’s mission, “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”(Jn 3:16).
 The word here for “world” is the Greek word kosmos, the equivalent of the Hebrew word olam.
 Kosmos is translated “world,” but it also means “the universe,” or “the heavens.”
 It contains the same idea of expansiveness as olam - beyond what we can fathom.
 “God was reconciling the world [kosmos] to himself in Christ” (2 Cor 5:19).
 What a great redemption.
 As Paul said, “Oh, the depth of the riches of the wisdom and knowledge of God!”
 (Rom 11:33).

 Jewish people are waiting for the Messiah to come and set all things right.
 We who know Jesus know that Messiah has already come to begin this great work of redemption.
-That redemption will be brought to a glorious completion at his re- turn.
+That redemption will be brought to a glorious completion at his return.
 This will be the ultimate Tikkun Olam: the restoration of all things.
 Not just fixing what is broken, but making it new.

 The last chapter of the New Testament gives us a glimpse of what will happen when Messiah returns and establishes his kingdom on the earth.
 “He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.”
 He who was seated on the throne said, “I am making everything new!”
 (Rev 21:4-5).
 As the 14th century nun Julian of Norwich famously said, “All shall be well, and all shall be well, and all manner of things shall be well.”

 This fleeting life is not the end of the story.
-In The Last Battle, the final installation of The Chronicles of Narnia, the children finally walk with Aslan into eternity as their lives come to a end... and a beginning!
+In The Last Battle, the final installation of The Chronicles of Narnia, the children finally walk with Aslan into eternity as their lives come to an end... and a beginning!
 C.S.
 Lewis writes,“All their life in this world and all their adventures had only been the cover and the title page: now at last they were beginning Chapter One of the Great Story which no one on earth has read, which goes on forever, in which every chapter is better than the one before.”

 This reality brings tikkun - a straightening out - to our souls.
 It imparts strength that we might partner with the Lord as he brings healing to the world here and now.
 In his strength, we can put this beautiful concept of Tikkun Olam into practice as we love our neighbor, share the hope that we have in Messiah, and wait for the ultimate repair of the world.